carsondrobe/scheduling-assistant/README.md

 # Schedule Assistant

 Schedule Assistant is a web application that helps you manage employee preferences and assignments.
-It provides a user-friendly interface to add employees, update their shifts, and view employee information.
+It provides a user-friendly interface to add employees, update their shifts per week, and view employee information.
 This tool is designed to assist in scheduling tasks and facilitate efficient management of employee resources.
 <p align="center">
   <img width="1440" alt="Screenshot 2023-06-25 at 11 26 53 PM" src="https://github.com/carsondrobe/Scheduling_Assistant/assets/91719000/7deda89f-b717-40ff-8ce4-ad87560fc3da">
 </p>